diofant/diofant/docs/tutorial/manipulation.rst

    You may have noticed that the order we entered our expression and the order that it came out from printers like :func:`repr` or in the graph were different.
-This because in Diofant, the arguments of :class:`~diofant.core.add.Add` and the commutative arguments of :class:`~diofant.core.mul.Mul` are stored in an arbitrary (but consistent!) order, which is independent of the order inputted.
+This because the arguments of :class:`~diofant.core.add.Add` and the commutative arguments of :class:`~diofant.core.mul.Mul` are stored in an arbitrary (but consistent!) order, which is independent of the order inputted.

-There is no subtraction class in Diofant.  ``x - y`` is represented as ``x + (-1)*y``
+There is no subtraction class.  ``x - y`` is represented as ``x + (-1)*y``

     >>> repr(x - y)